UltraViolet33/ultraviolet33.github.io/src/pages/posts/third-post.md

     self.update_textbox()
 ```

 The save method writes text into a file.
-We use file dialog from tkinter.
+We use file dialog from Tkinter.

 The load method opens a file and then sets `self.text` with the file content.
 We must not forget to bind these methods to the save and load buttons.